ui-cs383/Assignment-1/README.md

 Building
 ============

+I will try to keep an updated build at http://ui-cs383.github.io/Assignment-1/.

 `Note: these directions assume you are on a Debian flavor of Linux.`

 Sadly, wormulon doesn't have nodejs/npm installed so this won't work on there.
 If you are running OSX or Windows